 The Animal Feed (Hygiene, sampling etc, and enforcement) (England) Regulations

-The Animal and Plant Health Agency are responsible for measures on animal by-products and the control of transmissible spongiform encephalopathies (TSEs).
+The Animal and Plant Health Agency (Opens in a new window) is responsible for measures on animal by-products and the control of transmissible spongiform encephalopathies (TSEs).

-The Veterinary Medicines Directorate are responsible for veterinary medicines legislation.
+The Veterinary Medicines Directorate (Opens in a new window) is responsible for veterinary medicines legislation.

 Find out more information about starting an animal feed business.